ivanthecoder1/v4/content/featured/G-Box/index.md

   - Node.js
 ---

-A game launcher where users can go on and play browser games (solitaire, checkers, minesweeper, pac-man, etc).
+A game launcher where users play browser games (solitaire, checkers, minesweeper, pac-man, etc).
+Admins can manually add, update, and delete browser games stored on the website.